PPSW IS PLEASED TO PROVIDE THE MOST COMPREHENSIVE PEDIATRIC SERVICES IN DURANGO AND THE FOUR CORNERS REGION.

 Childrens Hospital Colorado hotline for parents with questions about COVID-19: 720-777-2221

-Please know that we are NOT able to provide testing for COVID-19 at any if our clinic locations at this time.
-If you are worried your child has COVID-19 please call our clinic and talk to a triage nurse about the right referral process for you (most likely the ER) and we can assist you through this process.
+If you are worried your child has COVID-19 please call our clinic and talk to a triage nurse about the right way to be seen by a provider, and we can assist you through this process.
 Please do NOT take your child to a clinic or urgent care that will not be able to provide testing for COVID-19 concerns without first discussing with someone ahead of time so we can help make sure proper infectious disease prevention procedures are taken to limit the spread.
 We want to take care of your kiddos while also doing our part in containing the virus!

 In the meantime here are some tips to help prevent infection: